fewer computer

 It seems to be the fact that parents normally decide the vocations of their sons.

-It seems likely that DFW and Hal would have been drawn to this - "gambols" occurs twice in Kekulué's speech and once in Hamlet's reminiscense on Yorick.
-Questions of genius, the subconscious, and fathers and sons all give Hal the howling fantods.
+It seems likely that DFW and Hal would have been drawn to this - "gambols" occurs twice in Kekulé's speech and once in Hamlet's reminiscense on Yorick.
+Questions of genius, effort, the (sub)consciousness, and father->son influence are all major themes of IJ and important for Hal's character.

 Lapidary: One who cuts, polishes, or engraves gems.
 Perhaps relevant to cartridge optics.